alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - As this is an interpreter it is almost always slower to use two words when one word will do.

-- It is also faster if each word *does more*, the overhead of the interpreter is calling each word in the first place.
+- It is also faster in general if each word *does more*, there can be as much overhead from the interpreter calling each word as there is in the word itself.

 The compiler also *does not optimize*, so it is often up to the programmer to choose to use a faster optimal word not up to the compiler to invent them on the fly.

 A good example is that `1 + ` is slower than `1+` so if your word does `1 +` millions of times, this will have a performance impact.

-For this reason FORTH interpreters often come with dozens of little optimized words.
+For this reason FORTH interpreters often come with dozens of little optimized words and this is no exception.
+DRUP is faster than DUP DROP.

+Primitive words are written in machine code and are faster than high level words written in FORTH.

-The approach in this implementation is to provide a few words for defining those little words, so you can define the words your specific program actually benefits from.
+An approach in this implementation is to provide a few words for defining some of the optimized words, so you can define the words your specific program actually benefits from.

 Shifting left and right